-Bacterial wilt is a disease that causes members of the gourd family to wilt.
+Bacterial wilt is a disease that causes plants in the squash family to wilt.

-Bacterial wilt is caused by a bacterium called Erwinia tracheiphila.
-It mostly affects cucumbers and muskmelons, but it can also infect pumpkins and squash.
+Bacterial wilt is an infection by the Erwinia tracheiphila bacteria.
+It affects cucumbers and muskmelons the most but can also infect pumpkins and squash.

 Symptoms of bacterial wilt

-Damage caused by bacterial wilt looks a lot like feeding damage caused by squash bugs.
-As the bacterium begin to multiply within vascular tissue (veins), they clog the xylem, which makes the plant wilt.
-The sap of an infected plant will be milky colored and able to create a viscous string.
+Damage caused by bacterial wilt looks like feeding damage caused by squash bugs.
+As bacteria multiply within vascular tissue (veins), they clog the xylem, which makes the plant wilt.
+The sap of an infected plant will be milky-colored and able to create a slimy string.
 (Ew!)
 This wilting occurs more slowly than the fungal disease sudden wilt.

 Bacterial wilt treatment

 Unfortunately, there is no effective treatment.
 Once a plant is infected, it is too late.
-Since the infected plant poses a health risk to its neighbors, it should be removed and thrown in the trash.
-Any tools that came into contact with the plant should be sanitized in a solution of one part bleach and nine parts water.
-Bathroom disinfectant can also be used.
+Since the infected plant poses a health risk to its neighbors, remove it and throw it in the trash.
+Sanitize any tools that come into contact with the plant with a household bathroom cleaner.
 To reduce the chance of infection, controlling beetle populations and maintaining healthy plants are your best bet.